nginxinc/bank-of-sirius/extras/metrics-dashboard/README.md

 # Cloud Monitoring - Metrics Dashboard Example

-The `dashboard.json` file in this directory provides a built-in view of the Java app-level metrics exported from the three Bank of Anthos Java services (`ledgerwriter`, `balancereader`, `transactionreader`).
+The `dashboard.json` file in this directory provides a built-in view of the Java app-level metrics exported from the three Bank of Sirius Java services (`ledgerwriter`, `balancereader`, `transactionreader`).

 ## Adding the dashboard to your project